emilk/egui/README.md

 egui is a simple, fast, and highly portable immediate mode GUI library for Rust. egui runs on the web, natively, and [in your favorite game engine](#integrations) (or will soon).

-egui aims to be the easiest-to-use Rust GUI libary, and the simplest way to make a web app in Rust.
+egui aims to be the easiest-to-use Rust GUI library, and the simplest way to make a web app in Rust.

 egui can be used anywhere you can draw textured triangles, which means you can easily integrate it into your game engine of choice.